javion8088/javion8088/README.md

 - 👋 Hi, I’m @javion8088
-- 👀 I’m interested in ... leanng more about coding becouse i want to make my own social media app one day
+- 👀 I’m interested in ... learning more about coding becouse i want to make my own social media app one day
 - 🌱 I’m currently learning ... how to code
 - 💞️ I’m looking to collaborate on ... nothing right now
 - 📫 How to reach me ...
 Discord young_na#8285